harishkumar-1509/complex-food-app-django/README.md

 # complex-food-app-django

-This a repository that contains code for a django complex restaurant app using django
+This a repository that contains code for a django complex restaurant app using django.